*Post Updated January 2019 with new additions!*

-So having established Why to Brunch, here are my 9 picks (and counting) for Where to Brunch in Toronto:
+So having established why brunch in the first place, here are my 10 picks (and counting) for great places for brunch in Toronto:

-Okay, I have to admit, Epicure is a nostalgic favourite for me, even after they moved several years ago to a new location 2 doors east.
+Okay, I have to admit, Epicure is a nostalgic favourite for me, even after they moved several years ago to a new location 2 doors east on Queen Street just east of Bathurst.
 They kept the same artsy museum posters, the same hidden patios, and more importantly, the same frites that come with their black forest ham version of Eggs Benny.

 Right in the heart of High Park and with a summer patio shaded by its own tree, the Grenadier has to be the best breakfast place in town when you’re looking for brunch in a park setting.